-In conjunction with existing soil moisture measurements, our current system could offer significantly refined irrigation scheduling decisions in other high value crops such as almonds, potatoes, grapes and tomatoes.
+In conjunction with existing soil moisture measurements, we thought our current system could offer significantly refined irrigation scheduling decisions.

-So, Digiscape’s WaterWise project will develop a platform that provides irrigation decision making based on both monitored and forecast crop water stress status.
-It will incorporate advanced data analytics, spatial sensing systems, weather forecasts, and novel physiology research of crop biochemistry.
+We developed a platform that provides irrigation decision-making based on both monitored and forecast crop water stress status.
+It incorporates breakthrough science – advanced data analytics, spatial sensing systems, weather forecasts and novel crop biochemistry – to predict the future.